-Lung cancer is the #1 leading cause of cancer-related death in America, but now there’s hope.
-This screening is used to detect lung cancer early, when it is more likely curable.
+Lung cancer is the #1 leading cause of cancer-related death in America, but now there's hope.
+This screening is used to detect lung cancer early, when it is more likely to be curable.
 If the disease is caught before it spreads, the likelihood of surviving 5 years improves from 11 percent to 55 percent.*

 *Based on early-stage lung cancer stats (stage 1 vs. stage 4)

 A low-dose CT scan is a special kind of X-ray that takes multiple pictures as you lie on a table that slides in and out of the machine.
 A computer then combines these images into a detailed picture of your lungs.

 A study on early detection of lung cancer found that only the low-dose CT scan can reduce mortality for those at high risk.
 If you’re a current or former smoker over the age of 55, you could be at risk.

 If you complete the quiz and qualify for a screening, we will give you a printout to take to your doctor to start the conversation.

 The initial scan will be covered without co-pay if you meet the high-risk criteria and are 55–80 years old and have private insurance, or are 55–77 years old and have Medicare.
 Health plans, including Medicare and private insurance, may charge co-pays if the facility or provider is "out of network."
 When booking your appointment, confirm with the facility that it and the providers are "in network" to avoid cost‑sharing.